edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

 <a id="roles" />

-Each organization member must be assigned one of the following roles:
+Each member of an organization must be assigned one of the following roles:

 -   **Read only:** This type of user may only view this organization's configuration and all of the properties that it contains.
 -   **Purger:** This type of user has the same permissions as the *Read only* role.
 Additionally, this role allows a user to purge cached content for any property associated with this organization.